MyNextID/git-id/README.md

 ## Privacy Considerations

 - **Public Identity Binding:**
-  Git ID explicitly binds a cryptographic identity to your GitHub username.
-Be aware this link may expose your identity across platforms that use your key.
-Use Git ID only in cases when identification is considered to be public.
+  Git ID publicly binds a cryptographic public key to your GitHub username.
+This link may will expose your identity across platforms that use your key.
 - **Metadata Leakage:**
-  Verifiers or observers could correlate activities tied to your Git ID key to analyze your network, behaviour, or affiliations.
+  Verifiers or observers can correlate activities tied to your Git ID key to analyze your network, behaviour, or affiliations.

 ## Dependency Considerations

 - Git ID relies on the **availability and security of GitHub** for hosting the public key.
-- While Git ID uses Git for distribution, it currently depends on GitHub's infrastructure.
+- While Git ID uses Git for distribution, it depends on GitHub's infrastructure and identification and authentication processes.
 - Future extensions may support other Git hosting providers (e.g., GitLab, Bitbucket) and self-hosted or decentralized Git networks.

 ## Roadmap